hiteshjoshi1/microservice-docker-cart-example/README.md

 </div>

 <b>install.sh</b> will also take care of bringing all containers using docker-compose.
-So clone the project, create a volume directory in your system and modify the install.sh and docker-compose.yml accordingly. and run .install.sh.
+So clone the project, create a volume directory in your system and modify the install.sh and docker-compose.yml accordingly.
+Finally run .install.sh.
+TODO - modify the install.sh so that it creates the working directory

 Under the hood this is what happens -
 1. Builds all microservices, eureka server, config